“If I knew then what I know now, I would do things differently.”

 Does that phrase sound all too familiar?
 Do you have financial missteps that you wish you could do over?

 Making questionable financial decisions is a part of life.
-That doesn’t mean, however, that there aren’t some “warning signs” out there that could help you steer clear of some setbacks.
-Here are a few to think about:
+That doesn’t mean however, that there aren’t some “warning signs” out there that could help you steer clear of some setbacks.
+Are you making any of these potential financial mistakes?

 - Not having an emergency fund.
 As sure as there are going to be rainy days, there will be times when life will rain down on you with unfortunate circumstances.
 A leaky roof, a major car repair, an unanticipated hospital bill.
 Not having funds to deal with those events could create a financial nightmare.
 That’s why experts suggest setting aside at least three months of your salary so you’re prepared to deal with unexpected costs.

 - Failing to establish or follow a household budget.
 Having a reasonable spending plan in place can make it easier to manage your finances.
 It’s a matter of getting a firm grip of your income and expenses, and then working with those numbers to come up with a budget you can live with.
 The internet can be a great place to educate yourself about budgeting and help you find the tools and templates you need to make it as pain-free as possible.

 - Not saving enough – or anything at all – for retirement.
 Setting money aside in a 401(k) or similar retirement fund is something that you should consider as a necessary expense.
 And although you don’t need to go overboard with how much you put into the fund on a regular basis, you don’t want to shortchange it, either.
 After all, these are the funds you will be tapping into during your “golden years” so you’ll need enough to live comfortably.
 And the sooner you start saving the better, since you’ll be earning compound interest that can really add up over the years.